-Today we drove 468 miles on this eastern access
+Today we continued on the eastern access route

 We started at sunrise, which is getting later

 rapidly as the Far North loses several minutes of daylight each day.
 The